KeithG33/ChessBot-Battleground/README.md

 ```

 ### 5. Play Your ChessBot
-And once you've written a model and trained...A historically important question for humankind: *Can your model beat you?*
+A historically important question for humankind: *Can your model beat you?*

 ```bash